ropensci/ijtiff/tests/testthat/_snaps/tags.md

     The ImageJ-written image you're trying to read says it has 8 frames AND 5 slices. x To be read by the `ijtiff` package, the number of slices OR the number of frames should be specified in the TIFFTAG_DESCRIPTION and they're interpreted as the same thing.
 It does not make sense for them to be different numbers.

-# reading certain frames works

-    You have requested frame number 7 but there are only 5 frames in total.